DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 Since the burn probability model provides **continuous probability estimates**, we must set a **threshold** to classify whether a fire is predicted to occur.

 We selected the **threshold where precision was at its maximum for the PR AUC curve** designating all probabilities above and equal to this as fire and all probabilities below as non-fire.
-We choose this because precision appears to peak to the baseline and stay there.
+We choose this because precision appears to peak around the baseline and stay there.
 - Selected Threshold: `0.001810912741348`**
 - Precision at selected threshold: `0.2534851761282108`